calebtuttle/two-party-ecdsa-deterministic/README.md

 - The nonce `k` is generated as a function of:
   - The secret signing share (private input).
   - The message to be signed.
-- Each party derives their pwn `k` independently, ensuring consistency without interaction or shared randomness.
+- Each party derives their own `k` independently, ensuring consistency without interaction or shared randomness.

 > For details, see the modified `k` derivation logic in:
 > [`src/party_one.rs`](./src/party_one.rs) and [`src/party_two.rs`](./src/party_two.rs)